yyoshiaki/VIRTUS/README.md

 # VirTect_cwl

 Re-implementation and upadate of [VirTect](https://github.com/WGLab/VirTect) by cwl.
-Base cwl tools are mainly from [DAT2-cwl](https://github.com/pitagora-network/DAT2-cwl/tree/develop).

 ## dependencies